 - The purpose of church is commissioning community1, not boasting numbers.

-If you ask me, I’d rather have ten passionate youth who understand the Spirit-led life, versus fifty youth looking to be entertained on their weekly pit stop.
+If you ask me, I’d rather have 10 passionate youth who understand the Spirit-led life, versus 50 youth looking to be entertained on their weekly pit stop.

 After all, pastoring youth is all about cultivating a Gospel-driven culture, not an agenda-driven ministry2.